Welshy92/jacobs-tech-tips/docs/testing.md

 * Video embed on maintenance.html not resizing correctly.
 Placed it into it's own div and used padding-top of 56.25% to allow it to maintain it's 16:9 aspect ratio.

 * Can't interact with YouTube player buttons at all on all screen sizes.
-Changed z-index from -1 to 1 and increased the z-index of header to compensate for the overlap.
+Changed z-index from -1 to 1 and increased the z-index of header and footer to compensate for the overlap.

 * Hamburger menu not working on maintenance.html.
 Class tag spelling corrected to fix it.